Hello, this is Ryuta Hamamoto from TIMEWELL.

-- The "5 additional elements" (Ho/Er/Tm/Eu/Yb) and related equipment and batteries, suspended until November 10, 2026
+- The five additional elements and related equipment/battery measures suspended until November 10, 2026

 [Top tier] Export Control Law (in force since December 2020)

-basis for the licensing system, extraterritorial reach, and penalties
+licensing basis, extraterritorial reach, penalties

 [Regulation] Regulations on Export Control of Dual-Use Items (in force since December 2024)

-licenses; end-use management; re-export)
+individual, bundled, and general licenses; end-use management; re-export

 [List] Export Control List for Dual-Use Items (issued November 2024)

-enumerates the items subject to licensing
+enumerates items subject to licensing

 [Announcements] MOFCOM announcements (annual additions and amendments)